-Canon 4000D versus Canon 700D
+Canon 4000D vs 700D

-The Canon EOS 4000D and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were announced, respectively, in February 2018 and March 2013.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were announced, respectively, in February 2018 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is somewhat larger (1 percent) than the Canon 4000D.
 Moreover, the 700D is markedly heavier (33 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the 700D are weather-sealed.